dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2
 5/5
+Another commit.
+Figured out what was the issues with my editor.
+I added a rectMode when I first started with it and it was changing the debug box location.
+I have started outlining and designing my alphabet from my shapes and functions.
+Some letters have come out rather well, some are a compromise with the shapes I selected.

+5/5
 Today is the last oportunity I have to get things submitted and sent through before 10am tomorrow morning.
 A quick commit before I continue to work on my font.
 I have worked out some issues with the editor and it adding a my sketch with working A, B and C, getting creative with how I manage to make the different shapes with only three objects I can scale rotate and pivot.
 I was happy with adding a seperate parameter that controls a mirror flip of the note flag through the y co-ordinate of a scale.
 This was very quick and easy implimentation which will give me much more control over the shapes I can make.
 I am using a simple x and y position text feature we shown given in first year with the co-ord space snippit.
 This is invaluable to allowing me to pick out certain points with my cursor making finding the translate point for rotations and scales.